mckayarchibald/easypost-python/README.md

     client = easypost.EasyPostClient(settings.EASYPOST_PRODUCTION_KEY)
 ```

-The current scripts are tested to work with `easypost-9.5.0`
+NOTE: The current scripts are tested to work with `easypost-9.5.0`